Azerbaijan entry requirements for Kazakhstan passport holders

 Kazakhstan passport holders can visit Azerbaijan visa-free for up to 90 days.
 This policy has been in effect since 2014 and continues through 2026.
 No visa application is needed — just show up at the border with your passport.

-Your passport needs to be valid for the full duration of your stay in Azerbaijan.
-Airlines at check-in may ask for 6 months validity beyond your departure date — if your passport expires sooner, carry proof of your return flight.
+Your passport must be valid for the full duration of your stay in Azerbaijan.
+Airlines may ask for 6 months validity beyond your departure date — check with your carrier before flying.

 Required